 Even if you don't have a receipt, that's ok.
 You may still have a claim.
 Our specialist solicitors will thoroughly investigate all factors and provide honest, upfront advice throughout the duration of your case to help you seek maximum compensation.

-Serving Greater Manchester, Including Bolton: Solicitors for Counterfeit Electrical Goods, Counterfeit Medicines and Other Products
+Serving Greater Manchester & North West England: Solicitors for Counterfeit Electrical Goods, Counterfeit Medicines and Other Products

 Our firm is centrally located in Manchester.
 We serve clients across Greater Manchester and the North West.
 To arrange a free consultation, call us on 0161 820 9502 or complete our online contact form to send us an email.